Onward, Christian Soldiers: Later history

+In the 1912 Progressive National Convention, which nominated Theodore Roosevelt for president in the 1912 United States presidential election, the song was adopted by the delegates as their anthem, and Roosevelt said that his Progressive Party was going to "battle for the Lord".

 When Winston Churchill and Franklin Roosevelt met in August 1941 on the battleship HMS Prince of Wales to agree the Atlantic Charter, a church service was held for which Prime Minister Churchill chose the hymns.
 He chose "Onward, Christian Soldiers" and afterwards made a radio broadcast explaining this choice:

 The song has been sung at many funerals, including at the funeral of American president Dwight D. Eisenhower at the National Cathedral in Washington, D.C., in March 1969.
 Apart from its obvious martial associations, the song has been associated with protest against the established order, particularly in the case of the civil rights movement.

 An attempt was made in the 1980s to strip "Onward, Christian Soldiers" from the United Methodist Hymnal and the Episcopal Hymnal 1982 due to perceived militarism.
 Outrage among church-goers caused both committees to back down.
 However, the hymn was omitted from both the 1990 and 2013 hymnals of the Presbyterian Church (U.S.A.), the Australian Hymn Book, published in 1977, its successor, Together in Song, (1999) and the Evangelical Lutheran Church in America's 2006 hymnal.
 The Spiritualists' National Union hymnbook has a variation on the hymn, entitled "Onward, Comrades, Onward".
 In some modern Anglican hymn books, it is replaced with Onward, Christian Pilgrims set to the same tune.